AcademySoftwareFoundation/openexr/docs/PortingGuide.rst

               $<$<TARGET_EXISTS:IlmBase::Iex>:IlmBase::Iex>
         )

-Again, you can eliminate the references to any of the individual libaries that you don't actually need for your application.
+Again, you can eliminate the references to any of the individual libraries that you don't actually need for your application.

 Simultaneous Static/Shared Build